SM City Fairview

-SM City Fairview is a large shopping mall in the Philippines owned and operated by SM Prime Holdings.
-It is located along Quirino Highway and Regalado Highway, Quezon City, Metro Manila.
+SM City Fairview is a large shopping mall located in Quezon City, Metro Manila, Philippines.
+It is owned and operated by SM Prime Holdings.
 It is the third SM Supermall in Quezon City, after SM North EDSA and SM City Sta.
 Mesa.
-It has a land area of 202,000 m2, a total gross floor area of 312,749 m2, making it the fifth largest SM Supermall within the country after SM North EDSA, SM Megamall, SM Seaside City, and SM Mall of Asia as well as the sixth largest shopping mall in the Philippines, in terms of total floor area.
-Although it is named after the nearby Fairview area or barangay, it is located in Barangay Greater Lagro.
+It has a gross floor area of 280,000 m2.
+It is named after the nearby Fairview area or barangay, it is located in Barangay Greater Lagro.

+Since September 2025, ongoing redevelopments, including a major expansion project, aim to integrate offices, hotels, and improved connectivity such as an intermodal terminal by 2028, with the total project gross floor area projected to reach 854,477 square meters.

 History

 SM City Fairview is a part of the SM mall triplets designed by Palafox and Associates, a concept that was employed by SM at the height of the 1997 Asian financial crisis, of building three shopping malls in different areas under one design template.
 Thus, the mall's exterior facade and interior has similarities to SM City Bacoor and SM City Iloilo.
-Construction for SM City Fairview began in 1996.
+The groundbreaking for SM City Fairview took place in late 1995.
 The mall opened on October 25, 1997, and underwent expansions in three annexes in 2004, 2009, and 2019.
 The mall initially consists of a rectangular-shaped building.

 Mall complex

-SM City Fairview is a four-building, four-level complex with a gross floor area of 312,749 sqm located on a 20.2 ha site in Quezon City, Metro Manila.
+SM City Fairview is a four-building, four-level complex with a gross floor area of 280,000 sqm located on a 20.2 ha site in Quezon City, Metro Manila.
 The mall has 4 major tenant zones: SM Foodcourt on the ground level of the main building, Cyberzone at the third Level of the main building and the Health and Wellness Zones.

 Built atop the main and both annex buildings is SM Supermalls' largest solar panel system.
 Launched on July 24, 2025, it comprises 6,882 panels at 3.785 MWp capacity.

 Main building

-The main building measured 144,807 m2.
+The main building measured 130,000 m2.
 It features mall tenants such as The SM Store and SM Supermarket, 8 cinemas, a 14-lane bowling center, billiard center, archery center, food court, Cyberzone, amusement areas, and international stores such as H&M, Uniqlo, Forever 21, etc. The second Health and Wellness Zone is located at the second level of the main building and was launched on July 16, 2010, after the opening of the Cyberzone.
 The mall formerly had an amusement center (SM Storyland) located on the third floor before it was close down in April 2014 and was renovated for the expansion of Cyberzone.